-When it comes to flexible spending accounts (FSAs) the lion's share of the coverage goes to general health products.
-And that's understandable, considering how great they are for providing your family with wellness products, tax-free.
+When it comes to flexible spending accounts (FSAs) the lion's share of the coverage goes to physical health products.
+And that's understandable, considering how great they are for providing your family with wellness products and services, tax-free.

 But one area that may deserve more coverage is the FSA-eligibility of mental and behavioral well-being.
 There might be some confusion about the subject, so let's find out how your FSA can benefit anyone in your family currently experiencing learning disabilities.

 What's learning disability testing (and is it FSA-eligible)?

 Let's lead with the good news -- in most cases, testing to diagnose learning disabilities is FSA-eligible.
 This is because learning disabilities fall under the wide range of conditions and treatments that meet standard FSA requirements.
 Some administrators may need a letter of medical necessity (LMN) from a doctor or other medical practitioner before granting eligibility.

 Examples of testing for learning disabilities include diagnosing mental and physical hurdles, like neurological issues, vision impairment, hearing problems, birth defects, head injuries, ADHD and dyslexia.

 Let's look at that last one, since dyslexia is a common diagnosis, impacting around 15-20% of both children and adults in the U.S, affecting their ability to read and speak.
 While there isn't a cure, tutoring and educational therapy is a common and effective treatment.

 But many parents and guardians don't realize dyslexia testing and treatment is FSA-eligible with an LMN.
 The letter needs to explain why the condition requires treatment, how the treatment will improve the condition, and how long the treatment will last.